patrikturi/challenge-app/docs/admin-guide.md

 14. Click **VIEW SITE** in the top right corner to go to the public site and check the results.

 ![View site](img/view-site.png)

+## Notes

+* After a challenge finished, it will be updated for one more day.
+After that it will not update anymore.